Skip to content

 Hiring and equality

 Obligations regarding equality plans are being strengthened, with lower application thresholds and more demanding pay audit requirements.
-Companies with more than fifty employees must have a registered and current equality plan, including specific work-life balance measures and anti-harassment protocols.
+Companies with more than fifty employees must have a registered and current equality plan on the Register of Equality Plans (RPI), including specific work-life balance measures and anti-harassment protocols.

 Practical recommendations